What is a Guardianship?

 A Guardianship gives an individual the legal authority to have custody of, protect and/or manage the assets and property of another.
 Guardianships come in many forms.
 A guardianship can be over a person, estate or both.
 It can also be limited, emergency, temporary or indefinite.
 Guardianship proceedings take place in Probate Court.

-Contact guardianship & probate lawyers you can trust in Cleveland
+Contact guardianship & probate attorneys you can trust

-The Cleveland-based Perla Law Firm (located in Cleveland, Ohio) can help guide you through the Guardianship process.
-Contact our lawyers today to discuss guardianships and other Probate matters.
+The Perla Law Firm, LLC, located in Cleveland, Ohio, serves as Guardians and can help guide individuals seeking to be appointed Guardian of a loved one through the Guardianship process.
+Contact our attorneys today to discuss guardianships and other elder law matters.